1mh/pyqt-examples/README.md

 ## License

-Except where otherwise indicated, the contents here are © Michael Herrmann.
+Except where otherwise indicated, the contents here are © me, Michael Herrmann.
 I'm happy for you to use the source code under the terms of the MIT license.
 The screenshots may be used under the terms of the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).